Yas2020/AmazonDynamodbApplications/README.md

 Load data:

    1 - Create a python environment :

 			pyhton -m venv /path/to/venv
 Then activate it:

 			source path/to/venv/bin/activate

-	2 - install aws sdk for python: pip install boto3
+   2 - install aws sdk for python:

+			pip install boto3

    3 - SAM CLI:

 			pip install sam

-	4 - Configure the environment with AWS Access Key ID, AWS Secret Access Key and Default region name 5 - Host the static website on S3:
+   4 - Configure the environment with AWS Access Key ID, AWS Secret Access Key and Default region name

+   5 - Host the static website on S3:

 			aws s3 cp /path/to/website s3://$MYBUCKET/website  --recursive
+   6 - run

+			create_multiple_tables.py
+to create tables concurrently, and then

+			seed_dragons.py
-	6 - run create_multiple_tables.py to create tables concurrently, and then seed_dragons.py to batch-write itmes into tables using the given json files
+to batch-write itmes into tables using the provided json files.

-Before we operate our first lambda fucntion, we would create a user table and session table so we allow only registered users to login or give special editing previllage to some users such as admin.
-Every time a user logs in, a token is generated and recorded in session table that expires in 20 mins.
-This is doen by activating Time To Live feature for session table.
+Before we deploy our first lambda fucntion, we create a user table and a session table so we allow only registered users to login or give special editing previlage to some users only, that is the admin in our case.
+Every time a user logs in, a token is generated and sent to the front end and also recorded in session table.
+This token expires in 20 mins.
+This is done by activating Time To Live feature for session table.
+So enable TTL for the session table:

-	7 - Using Amazon Lmabda console or sam cli, create a lamnda function in Amazon Lambda with script DragonSearch.py.
-This will serve our website with basic need of search for dragon name or scan the entire table. aws lambda create-function --function-name DragonSearch \
+   7 - run

+	    create_user_table_and_index.py
+	    create_sessions_table.py
+	    enable_ttl.py

+   8 - Populate the user table containing the passwords provide in user.json file.
+Passwords are hashed using python module bcrypt.

+	    upload_and_hash_passwords.py

+   9 - Lambda function that is responsible for login functionality is "login.py".
+It take user_email_address and password as input, gets confirmation from users. table in dynamodb, also checks if the user is admin or not.
+If paased, it returns user_name and a token to the frontend and lets the user in.
+We can test our lambda function before moving forward:

+   	python3 login.py test dave@dragoncardgame001.com coffee

+   10 - Lets package our lambda function "login.py" and deploy it to Amazon Lambda.
+The neccessary dependency is bcrypt used for hashing.
+So our function needs to be packaged in a folder called package and then zipped to file name "login.zip" before uploading.

+   		pip install -t package bcrypt
+		cd package
+		zip -r ../login.zip .
+		cd ..
+		zip -g login.zip login.py
+Note that packaging process is better to be done using a Linux machine that creates the same binary as the ones which run Amazon Lambda (Linux 2).
+I used Cloud9 (create a new python env and so on) for packaging at this stage as I could not successfully do it on my macbook air.
+One can now use aws sdk to deploy our lambda function to Lambda service.

+		python3 create_and_publish_login.py
+or sma cli:

+	 	aws lambda create-function --function-name LoginEdXDragonGame \
 					   --runtime python3.9  \
 					   --role $ROLE_ARN_READ \
-					   --handler DragonSearch.lambda_handler \
+					   --handler login.lambda_handler \
 					   --publish \
-					   --zip-file fileb://DragonSearch.zip
+					   --zip-file fileb://path/to/login.zip
 A lambda function can aslo be invoked using sam cli.
-But it is easier to test the function
+But it is easier to test the function on Lambda console for me.

+   11 - Using Lambda console, create a new lambda function called DragonSearch and paste the content of `dragon_search.py`.
+From Amazon API Gateway, create REST API called "DragoneSearchAPI".
+At the root of API, create a post method with lambda function as its integration type and choose DragonSearch as its function.